sikozonpc/Web-Scraper/README.md

 Features to add (from Priority):

-- notifications; ✔
+- notifications; ✔ (locate on bottom right of the screen, and add priority over some programs)
-- anime banner instead of a button;
+- anime banner instead of a button; ✔
 - wishlist; ✔ (TODO: add interface for the user to add)
 - anime browsing with search functionality;